open-mmlab/mmengine/docs/en/migration/model.md

 ### Commonly used optimization process

-Consider task like detection and classification, the optimization process is usually the same, so `BaseModel` integrate the process into `train_step`.
+Considering tasks like detection and classification, the optimization process is usually the same, so `BaseModel` integrates the process into `train_step`.

 **Model based on MMCV**